DizzyduckAR/AutoMirror/README.md

 (gif show how in: FULLAuto Mirror ZIP Help -DIR-)

-/\Script can solo run from 3kb file/\
+Script can solo run from 3kb file

 Simple run with powershell

 ![Image of run with powershell](https://www.howtogeek.com/wp-content/uploads/2014/12/RightClick.png)